“I’m trying to go down a bottomless pit. I’ll never make it till the end.”

 We can already see, thanks to these definitions, two main fundamentals for learning:

 - Remembering (acquisition).

 I’ll add a third one:

-Transfer is applying the knowledge from the learning context to another context.
-For example, it could be applying the programming knowledge your learned at school to the side project you always dreamt to build.
+Transferring is applying the knowledge from the learning context to another, often more practical, context.
+For example, applying the programming knowledge you’ve learned from a book to the side project you always dreamt to build.

 Transferring is necessary for learning.
 After all, you can understand and remember some knowledge without ever using it.
-But, most of the time, we learn in hope to apply the knowledge acquired.
+But, most of the time, we learn in hope to apply the new knowledge.
 That’s why it’s still a major component of our learning experiences.

 Enriching Your Life